 Rebecca R. Rubin

-Rebecca R. Rubin is the founder, president, and CEO of Marstel-Day, an international environmental consultancy that she established in 2002 to provide expertise to public and private sector organizations in the interrelated areas of climate, habitat, open space, water, resilient infrastructure/public-private partnerships and investment strategies, energy, land use and other natural resource conservation issues.
+Ms. Rubin currently serves an executive consultant to Marstel-Day, having founded the company in 2002 to provide expertise to public and private sector organizations in the interrelated areas of climate, habitat, open space, water, resilient infrastructure/public-private partnerships and investment strategies, energy, land use and other natural resource conservation issues.
+Prior to founding Marstel-Day, she served as director of the Army’s Environmental Policy Institute, after leading a variety of environmental studies and analyses at the not-for-profit Institute for Defense Analyses.

 Ms. Rubin has a BA in history from Harvard College and an MA in international security from Columbia University’s School of International and Public Affairs.
-Prior to founding Marstel-Day, she was the director of the Army’s Environmental Policy Institute, after leading a variety of environmental studies and analyses at the not-for-profit Institute for Defense Analyses.